mikeos-tech/dictionary-sync/README.md

 1. To build/compile the program you need to have the *gcc* compiler installed.

      gcc -pthread -o dic_sync dic_sync.c

-This will create the executable file called *dic_sync* in the folder were you should run the command which should contain the *dic_sync.c* source file.
+This will create the executable file called *dic_sync* in the folder were you run the command, which needs to contain the *dic_sync.c* source file.

 ---